StegSchreck/RatS/README.md

 This project serves for parsing your ratings from one movie tracking / rating website to another.

+The goal of this project is to have a universal tool which can transfer your ratings from any site to another without the need of any manual steps like configuring an API access or whatever.
+Just configure you credentials (see steps below), start the tool and relax.

+This also works if your lists are marked as private, as this tool uses a browser to login and get the content.

 ## How do I use this?

 This project is currently still under development.
 Please be patient, as I'm only working on this every once in a while.